filecoin-project/specs/src/algorithms/expected_consensus/_index.md

 Expected Consensus is a consensus protocol that works by electing a miner from a weighted set in proportion to their power.
 In the case of Filecoin, participants and powers are drawn from the {{<sref power_table>}}, where power is equivalent to storage provided through time.

 Leader Election in Expected Consensus must be Secret, Fair and Verifiable.
 This is achieved through the use of randomness used to run the election.
-In the case of Filecoin's EC, the blockchain uses {{<sref random_seed "random seeds">}} provided by a {{<sref drand>}} beacon.
+In the case of Filecoin's EC, the blockchain uses {{<sref beacon_entries>}} provided by a {{<sref drand>}} beacon.
 These seeds are used as unbiasable randomness for Leader Election.
 Every block header contains an `ElectionProof` derived by the miner using the appropriate seed.

 ### Running a leader election